 History as Personal Memory was an exhibition at the Slide Room Gallery in February 2018.
 Curated by Wendy Welch (director of Vancouver Island School of Art,) it showcased the work of Ira Hoffecker, Ulrike Walker and myself.
 Included in the exhibition were three large pieces from my new series (read more below,) and four unshown earlier works from Ruins and a portrait from Fatherland.

-The large mixed media drawings shown in this exhibition depart from historical photos as a source and my own photos of roses found in my neighbourhood are reference for interpreting the story of German resistance.
+The large mixed media drawings shown in this exhibition expand the use historical photos as a source, and my own photos of roses found in my neighbourhood are reference for interpreting the story of German resistance.

-Roses -which traditionally represent love- are distressed, considered carefully and individually, drawn with materials that resist many layers of ink, and used to evoke qualities such as courage and kindness, suffering, sorrow, grief, mystery and persistence, expanding a generalised narrow interpretation of what love means.
+Roses -which traditionally represent love- are distressed, considered carefully, and individually, drawn with materials that resist many layers of ink and used to evoke qualities such as courage and kindness, suffering, sorrow, grief, mystery and persistence- thus expanding a generalised, narrow interpretation of what love means.
 The roses show through layers of ink no matter how dark the surface might become, and stand in as portraits for individuals within Germany who resisted the Nazi regime.